-Fig. 19.8 Decomposition of conservation score into neutral and likely selected portions.
+Fig. Q.8.
+Decomposition of conservation score into neutral and likely selected portions.
 S is the conservation score adjusted for variation in the local substitution rate.
-The frequency of the S scores for all 50 bp windows in the human genome, after alignment with mouse, is shown as the blue distribution.
+The frequency of the S cores for all 50bp windows in the human genome, after alignment with mouse, is shown as the blue distribution.
 The frequency of S scores for ancestral repeats is shown in red.
-The inferred distribution of scores for regions under constraint is shown in light gray and light blue.
+The inferred distribution of scores for regions under constraint is shown in light grey and light blue.
 This represents about 5% of the human genome.
-(Reprinted from Waterston et al. [85], with permission from Nature Publishing Group)
+The figure is reprinted from Waterston et al., 2002, with permission from Nature Publishing Group.